glihm/kipt/book/src/globals_variables.md

 - `ACCOUNT_ADDRESS`: The address of the account to use to send transactions.
 - `ACCOUNT_PRIVKEY`: The private key of the account to use to send transactions.
+- `ACCOUNT_IS_LEGACY`: Specifies if the account is a cairo 0 account.

 > ℹ️ **Note**
 >